Silvestri camera: Flexicam

 Award winner for the best project at the Premio Vespucci 2008.

-This camera was conceived for on location works, light weight (less than 1 kg.) and with absolute precision for the use of high resolution digital backs.
+This camera was conceived for on-location works, lightweight (less than 1 kg.), and with absolute precision for the use of high-resolution digital backs.
 It offers the flexibility of a mini view camera having the same essential correction movements.
-Rise and fall, rail extension with the micrometric movement of the focus, tilt and swing.
+Rise and fall, rail extension with the micrometric movement of the focus, tilt, and swing.

-Rodenstock and Schneider lenses on Silvestri bayonet, from 23 mm to 120 mm, back adapter for high resolution digital backs, T attachment for SLR cameras.
+Rodenstock and Schneider lenses on Silvestri bayonet, from 23 mm to 120 mm, back adapter for high-resolution digital backs, T attachment for SLR cameras.